Descot21/Lycian/Prospectus.md

-Introduction - "what's the focus" buiding on top of the tutorial summarize highlights from this fall tutorial (decipherment of script / identifying morphological features / recogmizing standard formulaic langauge in funerary texts /       started the process of XML editing that are tied to canoncially cited images)

-Define concrete things - expanding the edited corpus / building out a model of the morphological analyses / building out a digital lexicon--> coordinating all three of these with canonical citation.
-Developing digital data sets which give us contexual information about each epigraphic source

-"perseus project for Lycian"

-revisit questions about Lycian religion --> can we use digital corpus and archaeological evidence to craft a picture of Lycian religious/burial practice (e.g. tombs in middle of sanctuary)....different perspective on Lycian religion!!

-Bibliographic listing --> put in Bib file in git (Bryce and Keen) surveying the research since these two monographs.
-Offer an up-to-date annotated Bibliography
+My tutorial in the Lycian language with Professor Smith will build off of the rapidly-growing work done during the Fall semester and culminate in a systematic digital edition of Lycian epigraphic sources--a “Lycian Perseus Project,” if you will.
+The work done in this semester has laid the groundwork for further in-depth research into this rich--but often understudied--Anatolian Language.

+The Fall tutorial has been structured around primary-source based work.
+Using bilingual Greek-Lycian texts, I have systematically “deciphered” the Lycian alphabet.
+This was done to experimentally confirm the findings of previous Lycian scholars and increase my familiarity with the sources.
+I have also begun identifying key morphological and syntactical features by analyzing standard funerary formulaic language.
+Most recently, I have started the process of digitally editing these primary sources using XML and tying these editions to canonically cited digital images.

+This coming tutorial will build upon the work I started in this tutorial.
+I will continue to expand the edited corpus of Lycian inscriptions.
+I will also continue to  build out a model of morphological analyses and a digital lexicon.
+All of these will be coordinated with canonical citation.
+Moreover, I plan to expand the corpus to include contextual information about each epigraphic source including it’s geographic, chronological, and political provenance.
+Throughout this process, I will compile an annotated bibliography of Lycian scholarship, which will be a useful resource for other scholars and students interested in Lycia.

+When I have compiled enough information in this digital edition, I hope to use the findings to revisit important questions about Lycian religion.
+The last scholar to tackle this area of Lycian culture was Trever Bryce in 1986.
+Since then, valuable archeological and linguistic evidence has surfaced.
+I plan to use the Lycian corpus and archaeological evidence to craft an updated picture of Lycian religious life as seen through it’s votive and funerary practices.